Mastering Database Normalisation

 Let's revisit our 1NF table:

-In this table, we notice that certain attributes like "Student Name", "Course Title", and "Professor Name" are not fully functionally dependent on the composite primary key (Student ID, Course Code, Enrollment Date).
+In this table, we notice that certain attributes like "Student Name", "Course Title", and "Professor Name" are not fully functionally dependent on the composite primary key (Student ID, Course Code, Enrollment Date, Contact Number).
 For example, "Student Name" is dependent only on "Student ID" and not on the entire primary key.

 Full Functional Dependency in the 1NF Table